 The city is invaded by young men armed with small explosives.
 They are not afraid to use these explosives and throwing a banger into a crowd is commonplace.
 If I was young teen again I probably would be doing the same thing so please don't get cross at their excitement.
 Just see them coming before they frighten the socks off you.

 The city is jammed packed with people and everyone is sending text messages.
 On New Year's Eve in Amsterdam the mobile phone network is overloaded.
 On this one night it is back to the days before mobile phones.
 Set up meeting points at certain times in case your group gets separated is a must.
 If you want to meet someone set time and place before the sun sets.
 Then set up back up places an hour or two latter in case the first meet up fails.

 These tips will be of more use to you than knowing where are the coolest hip and happing parties.

 I learnt this off the Amsterdammers a long time ago.
 During the day visit the national supermarket institution known as Albert Hein is a must.
 With an eight pack of Amstel beer costing 5 euro you and your wallet will thank me when you recover in the New Year.
 If you buy something that is discounted you are going to need a discount card.
 Just ask any dutch person in the checkout line for those.
 The Dutch understand the value of a discount and won't begrudge anyone a few euro off their bill.

 Please buy tins of beer and plastic glasses for your wine.
-NO GLASS BOTTLES.
-I have told over 10,000 tourists this line.
+Avoid GLASS BOTTLES.
+I have told many tourists this line.
 "Bikes and glass do not go together."
 By law you are not allowed to drink on the street.
 The Dutch are famous for their tolerance and New Year's Eve in Amsterdam is one of the nights you get to let your hair down and kick up your heels.

 Nieuwmarket (New Market) Is the Place to Be.